Biswayan-Mehra/3D-Portfolio/README.md

 # 3D-Portfolio

-Welcome to the 3D-Portfolio project!
-This project showcases a stunning 3D portfolio website that highlights your work in an interactive and visually appealing way.
+Welcome to my 3D-Portfolio project!
+This project showcases a stunning 3D portfolio website that highlights my work in an interactive and visually appealing way.

 ## Features

-- **Interactive 3D Models**: Display your work using interactive 3D models.
+- **Interactive 3D Models**: Display my work using interactive 3D models.
 - **Responsive Design**: Optimized for all devices, ensuring a seamless experience on mobile, tablet, and desktop.
-- **Customizable Themes**: Easily change the look and feel of your portfolio with customizable themes.
+- **Customizable Themes**: Easily change the look and feel of my portfolio with customizable themes.
 - **Fast Loading**: Optimized for performance to ensure fast loading times.

 ## Installation